sagecodes/make-a-wildlife-object-detector/README.md

 ## About this talk:

-There are lots of tutorials on making an object detector work with a pre-trained dataset, but not many on how to make your own datasets for object detection.
+There are a lot of tutorials on making an object detector work with a pre-trained dataset, but not many on how to make your own datasets for object detection.

-Over coming Synthetic data

-Wildlife detection and monitoring with a limited dataset that anyone with a camera or smart phone can create

-I hope that no matter your experience you'll learn something new today!
+We're going to talk about:

+- Collecting Data
+- Labeling your own data for object detection models
+- Overcoming several challenges by using Sythetic data sets.
+- Choosing a model

 ## About me:
 👋 Hello,  I'm [Sage Elliott](https://www.linkedin.com/in/sageelliott/).

-I'm a technical evangelist at [Galvanize](https://www.galvanize.com/) with experience creating computer vision systems for manufacturing quality assurance, architecture design generation, and wildlife monitoring.
-I love helping people learn new things.
+I'm a technical evangelist at [Galvanize](https://www.galvanize.com/)!

+For the past decade I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
+I love making things with technology!

+In the past couple years I got into computer vision by using it to solve a complicated manufacturing quality assurance problem.

+Since then I've worked on some really cool projects around architecture design generation, and wildlife monitoring.

 I'm really excited to have you here for this this talk!
 Originally I was going to give this talk in person at a python meetup in